onefoursix/Cloudera-Impala-JDBC-Example/README.md

 #####Select or create the table(s) to run the example with
-For this example I will use one of the Hive sample tables installed using [Hue](http://gethue.com) as shown in the screenshot below:
+For this example I will use the table `sample_07` installed with the [Hue](http://gethue.com) examples as shown in the screenshot below:

 ![Hue Table List](images/hue.png)